AungMyoKyaw/aungmyokyaw.github.io/docs/exam-prep/certified-kubernetes-administrator.md

 - **Kubernetes Blog:** Also allowed during the exam, the blog can provide useful context and examples.
   :::

-Community & Supplementary Resources

-GitHub CKA Guide: The Cloud-Native-Islamabad/Certified-Kubernetes-Administrator-CKA-Guide-2025 repository is an excellent collection of resources, links, and information.

-Reddit: The r/CKAExam and r/kubernetes subreddits are great places to find tips, ask questions, and learn from the experiences of others.

 ---

 ## 🗓️ 8-Week Study Plan